 The EPA issued final regulations for a Regional Haze Program in June 1999 and updated those regulations in 2017.
 The purpose of the regulations is to improve visibility in the form of reducing regional haze in 156 national parks and wilderness areas across the country.
-Haze is formed, in part, from emissions of SO2 and NOx.
+Haze is formed, in part, from emissions of SO2 and NO_x.
 The program is being implemented over 60 years in 10-year planning phases, with the goal of reaching "natural conditions" for visibility in all Class I areas by 2064.
 The District's Sheldon Station Unit No. 1 and Gerald Gentleman Station Units No. 1 and No. 2 were subject to the first phase of Regional Haze evaluation.
 Sheldon Station Unit No. 2 was not subject to the first phase evaluation due to its initial start-up date.
 Canaday Station and Beatrice Power Station will also not be affected in the first phase of the Regional Haze Program.

 On June 5, 2020, the District received an Information Collection Request ("ICR") from the NDEE for information pertaining to the second planning phase (2018-2028).
-Based on modeling performed by Central States Air Resources Agencies, the NDEE determined that Gerald Gentleman Station may contribute to the visibility impairment at multiple Class I areas.
+Based on screening performed by Central States Air Resources Agencies, the NDEE determined that Gerald Gentleman Station may contribute to the visibility impairment at multiple Class I areas.
 The NDEE ICR requested information regarding the cost to install and operate four SO2 control options at Gerald Gentleman Station Units No. 1 and No. 2.
-The District submitted the initial response to the NDEE ICR on November 2, 2020 and supplemental response on December 30, 2020.
-The District has provided information including detailed air modeling results.
+The District submitted the initial response to the NDEE ICR on November 2, 2020, and supplemental response on December 30, 2020.
+Comprehensive air quality visibility modeling submitted by the District to NDEE demonstrates that all relevant Class I areas are making reasonable progress on visibility improvement, that Gerald Gentleman Station does not contribute significant visibility impairment to any Class I area, and that adding additional controls or emission limitation to Gerald Gentleman Station and other coal-fired units in Nebraska would not produce a significant change in visibility in any Class I area.

 In late 2022, the NDEE shared a draft State Implementation Plan ("SIP") with the federal land managers, who provided comments in January 2023.
-NDEE is considering these comments and continuing to move forward with finalizing a draft SIP that it will release for public notice and comment in the coming months.
+On September 6, 2023, the NDEE public noticed the draft SIP and held a public hearing on November 9, 2023.
+NDEE is preparing a response to the comments received during the public notice and hearing and is expected to submit the final SIP to the EPA by the end of 2024.